VMI Keydets football: Alumni Memorial Field and John McKenna era

 Possibly the greatest decades in VMI football history were under John McKenna.
 In his thirteen years with the Keydets, McKenna had a record of 62–60–8, and won four SoCon championships.
 These occurred in 1957, 1959, 1960 and 1962.

 In the same year VMI won the 1962 Southern Conference, 10,000-seat Alumni Memorial Field was built.
 Costs were around $250,000.

 Bob Thalman era

 Bob Thalman came to VMI in 1971.
 Coming from the University of Richmond, he previously coached at Hampden–Sydney.
 Thalman brought another two SoCon championships to VMI in 1974 and 1977.
-He departed in 1984 after a miserable 1–9 season.
+He departed in 1984 after a 1–9 season.

 1985–2002

 Eddie Williamson took over the head coaching position for four years, all losing seasons.
 He was followed by Jim Shuck, Bill Stewart, Ted Cain, and Cal McCombs until 2005.
 No coach could produce a winning season for the Keydets.